normanyahq/normanyahq.github.io/12306Description/description.md

 __Distributed Spider__

     Repeat
-        1. Get verification code and break into images
+        1. Get CAPTCHAs and break into images
         2. Calculate hash values
         3. Query all images with same hash values from DB
         4. Compare current image with the recorded image from DB